 Administering Surveys: An OverviewAdministering the surveys takes planning and time -- time that may already be tight in any given program cycle.
 Preparation is key.

 - Purchase tablets or other devices to collect surveys electronically.
-The ACT COE has equipment purchase recommendations (PDF) for everything from the type of tablets to the bag to transport them.
+ACT for Youth has equipment purchase recommendations (PDF) for everything from the type of tablets to the bag to transport them.

 - Each tablet must be set up with a) the Qualtrics Offline Survey app, a free download from app stores, b) minimal access to other apps, and c) parental controls.
 This needs to be done only once.
 This document provides instructions for setting up Kindle Fire tablets for survey use (PDF).